 As we approach the 2020 elections, debates become more and more important as America prepares to choose who will become our next president.
-So far this election season, there have been six Democratic primary debates, but there hasn’t been a single question about the most pressing issues facing our nation today: mental health and addiction.
+So far this election season, there have been seven Democratic primary debates, but there hasn’t been a single question about the most pressing issues facing our nation today: mental health and addiction.

 With nearly one in five Americans living with mental illness and one in 12 living with addiction, and deaths from suicide and overdose at an all-time high, it’s time to get presidential candidates talking about their plans to address these crises.